- 1. Create a Negative Keyword List

 Provide a meaningful name for your list and add your negative keywords (one per line).

-Select the campaigns you want to make use of this list and click the DONE button.
+Select the campaigns you want to use this list and click the DONE button.

 The next item in your Google Ads optimization checklist is to optimize your responsive search ads.
-Responsive search ads have a lot of benefits but they are a bit tricky to optimize.
+Responsive search ads have many benefits, but they are a bit tricky to optimize.

-The first thing you should do is leave your ads running for a reasonable period of time (at least 30 days).
-This will give enough time for the system to gather data about your ads.
+The first thing you should do is leave your ads running for a reasonable period (at least 14 days).
+This will give the system enough time to gather data about your ads.

-Next, you can analyze the performance of each of your responsive search ads and make the necessary optimization changes.
+Next, you can analyze the performance of each of your ads and make the necessary optimization changes.

 To view how your ads are performing, select a campaign and then click ADS from the left menu.
-Click the VIEW ASSET DETAILS button located below each ad.
+Then click the VIEW ASSET DETAILS button below each ad.

 Look for the Performance column.
-This shows you how the particular ad asset is performing relative to other assets in the same ad.
+This shows you how the particular ad asset performs relative to other assets in the same ad.

 The possible values are:

-Best - This asset is performing great.
-Keep it and try to add more like this to increase your overall ad performance.
+Best: This asset is performing well.
+Keep it and add more like it to increase your overall ad performance.

 Other guidelines to take into account:

-Provide as many headlines and descriptions are possible - Currently you have the ability to add up to 15 headlines and 4 descriptions.
+- Provide as many headlines and descriptions as possible.
+Currently, you can add up to 15 headlines and 4 descriptions.
 Make sure you provide text for all of them.

-Click on the VIEW IDEAS to get suggestions of text to use in your ads.
-Make sure that the ad strength of all your ads is Excellent.
+Click on VIEW IDEAS to get suggestions of text to use in your ads.
+Ensure that the ad strength of all your ads is Excellent.

-Another element that can help you run profitable PPC campaigns is location target bid adjustment.
-This feature of Google Ads allows you to adjust the bid (increase or decrease) based on the user location.
+Another element that can help you run optimized Google campaigns is location target bid adjustment.
+This feature of Google Ads allows you to adjust the bid (increase or decrease) based on the user's location.

 You can apply bid adjustments per country, state, city, or even postcodes.

-For example, if you’re targeting the United States in your ads, instead of just adding the country in the Locations, you should add the individual states one by one.
+For example, if you’re targeting the United States in your ads, instead of just adding the country in the Locations, you should add the individual states individually.

-This way you can get detailed information on how each State is performing and you can also adjust your bids based on performance.
+This way, you can get detailed information on how each State is performing and adjust your bids based on performance.

 The next step is to let your campaigns run for a few weeks and then view the LOCATIONS REPORT by selecting LOCATIONS from the left menu.

-What this report shows is how each individual location is performing.
+This report shows how each individual location is performing.

 What you should do now is either increase or decrease the bid for particular locations.

-For example, if you have a local presence in a particular State but you also sell your products online, you can set a bid adjustment for the area close to your shop by 20%.
+For example, if you have a local presence in a particular State but also sell your products online, you can set a bid adjustment of 20% for the area close to your shop.

 This will help you get more clients in your city actively searching for your products or services.

-When adding bid adjustments, have in mind that if you add locations that overlap, the smaller area overrides the bid of the larger area.
+When adding bid adjustments, keep in mind that if you add locations that overlap, the bid of the smaller area will override that of the larger area.

-In the example below, the bids for the city of Boston are raised by 20%, while in the rest of the State by 10%.
+In the example below, the bids for the city of Boston are raised by 20%, while for the rest of the state, they are raised by 10%.

-When you view the CAMPAIGNS report, you’ll notice the Optimization Score column.
+You’ll notice the Optimization Score column when you view the CAMPAIGNS report.
 This shows an estimate (from 0% to 100%) of how well a campaign is expected to perform.

-The score is calculated based on a number of factors and its purpose is to help you increase your campaign’s performance and optimize your account to perform at its full potential.
+The score is calculated based on several factors, and its purpose is to help you increase your campaign’s performance and optimize your account so that it performs at its full potential.

-You can click the RECOMMENDATIONS option from the left menu to view personalized recommendations on how you can increase your optimization score.
+You can click the RECOMMENDATIONS option from the left menu to view personalized recommendations on increasing your optimization score.

 What you should know about the Recommendations feature of Google Ads.

-Google will make a number of recommendations to improve your optimization score.
-You should NOT blindly follow and apply all recommendations.
+Google will make several recommendations to improve your optimization score.
+Do not blindly follow and apply all recommendations.

-Click on the VIEW RECOMMENDATION button and go through the suggested changes and apply them only if they are relevant to your business.
+Click on the VIEW RECOMMENDATION button, review the suggested changes, and apply them only if they are relevant to your business.

-So, review each recommendation and if not applicable, select the DISMISS button.
+So, review each recommendation, and select the DISMISS button if it is not applicable.
 This will remove the recommendation from the list and increase your optimization score.

-Another feature that is useful when optimizing your Google Ads campaigns is demographics targeting.
+Another useful feature when optimizing your Google Ads campaigns is demographic targeting.

 This is particularly useful when targeting a specific age group.
 You can use the exclusion feature to stop your ads from showing to people outside your target age group.